Dashboard filters and parameters

 Have you ever found yourself in a situation where it seems like you need to create nearly identical copies of the same dashboard, with just one different variable?
 Maybe you have an Earnings dashboard, but you want to see the data for each city your business is in, or maybe you have a KPI dashboard that you want to see broken out by month.

-Instead of creating duplicate dashboards, you can add filter widgets to let people change variables for cards on a dashboard.
+Instead of creating duplicate dashboards, you can add filter or parameter widgets to let people change variables for cards on a dashboard.

-• Connect your filter to one or more dashboard cards on any or all tabs.
+- Connect your filter or parameter widget to dashboard cards to one or more dashboard cards on any or all tabs.

 Metabase will display the filter only if the filter is connected to a card on the current dashboard tab.

-The type of filter you choose will determine how the filter works, as well as which fields you’ll be able to filter your cards by.
+The type of filter or parameter widget you choose will determine how the widget works, as well as which fields you’ll be able to filter your cards by.

-When picking a Time filter, Metabase will prompt you to pick a specific type of filter widget:
+When picking a Time filter, Metabase will prompt you to pick a specific type of date picker widget:

 Single Date and Date Range will provide a calendar widget, while the other options all provide slightly different dropdown interfaces for picking values.
 To get a widget that’s just like the time filter in the query builder, choose All options.